HugoEsteves21/Project-2---hoverProject/README.md

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
 - **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
 - **homepage** - As a user I want to be able to access the homepage and filter by type of restaurant, log in and sign up.
-- **sign up** - As a user I want to sign up on the web page so that I can add favorite restaurants to my list.
+- **sign up** - As a user I want to sign up on the web page so that I can find a nice spot to grab a beer.
-- **login** - As a user I want to be able to log in on the web page so that I can get back to my account
+- **login** - As a user I want to be able to log in on the web page so that I can get back to my account.
-- **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
+- **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account.
-- **favorite list** - As a user I want to see the list of my favorite and delete them.
+- **profile menu** - As a user I want to be able to see the beers I tried and the locations I visited.
-- **edit user** - As a user I want to be able to edit my profile.
+- **search for specific beer** - As a user I want to be able to search for a specific beer.
-- **result** - As a user I want to see the list of restaurant filter by my preferences.
-- **restaurant listing** - As a user I want to see more details of the restaurant, be able to call them and visit their website and save it as favorites.
+- **search for specific bar/map** - As a user I want to be able to search for a specific restaurant/bar.